Curriculum

 Arts

-Our visual and performing arts programs include an art specialist, art docent-led in-classroom art lessons, and live dramatic and music performances.
-As part of the music curriculum, all students in grades 3 and 4 learn to read music and play the recorder.
+Our visual and performing arts programs include music and art specialists as well as live dramatic and music performances.
+As part of the music curriculum, students in grades 3 and 4 learn to read music and play the recorder, ukelele, and Orff Schulwerk instruments.
 General music class is part of the curriculum in all Lower School grades.

 Learn more about Lower School Arts at Bear Creek.